tsherif/simple-opengl-loader/README.md

 It is recommended that `simple-opengl-loader.h` be the first include to prevent other OpenGL headers from setting up their own definitions.

-The application should be compiled with the appropriate platform-specific implementation in the `platforms` directory (named `simple-opengl-loader-<platform>.c`).
-See below to implement support for other platforms.
-Note that the these dependencies are self-contained and dynamically link to any system libraries they need.
-They do **not** require the application to explicitly be linked to system OpenGL libararies (`Opengl32` on Windows, `libGL` on Linux).
+The application should be compiled with the appropriate platform-specific implementation in the `platforms` directory (named `simple-opengl-loader-<platform>.c`), or the required functions should be provided by the application (see below).
+Platform support is currently provided for Windows Win32 and Linux X11 applications.
+Note that provided platform implementations are self-contained and dynamically link to system OpenGL libraries (`Opengl32` on Windows, `libGL` on Linux), so these libraries do not need to be linked to explicitly.
+Linux applications do, however, need to be linked against `libdl`.

 If OpenGL functions will be used in more then one file, the `SOGL_MAJOR_VERSION` and `SOGL_MINOR_VERSION` should match everywhere the header is included (and `SOGL_IMPLEMENTATION` should be defined exactly once).
 A simple way to make this more convenient is to wrap the `simple-opengl-loader.h` include and version defines in a separate header file and include the latter throughout the application.